-As a part of the center's safety code, employees will be videoed.
+As a part of the center's safety code, employees will be videoed which includes audio.
 By accepting employment with the center, you are giving consent to be videoed in the classroom and/or on the premises.
 By reading this handbook and signing the acknowledgement page, you are agreeing to be videoed.